M66B/XPrivacyLua/FAQ.md

 <a name="FAQ11"></a>
 **(11) How can I filter on ...?**

-You can filter on restricted apps, on not restricted apps and on system apps by typing special characters into the search field:
+You can filter on restricted apps, on not restricted apps, on system apps and on user apps by typing special characters into the search field:

 * Filter on restricted apps: exclamation mark (!)
 * Filter on not restricted apps: question mark (?)
 * Filter on system apps: hash character (#)
+* Filter on user apps: at character (@)

-The special search character should be the first character in the search field and can be followed by additional characters to refine the search result.
+The special search characters should be the first characters in the search field (it is possible to combine special characters) and can be followed by additional characters to refine the search result.

 <br>